ehazlett/circuit/README.md

 implementations such as HAProxy or Nginx integration  would be trivial to write and utilize in Circuit.

+Huge thanks to @jessfraz for [netns](https://github.com/jessfraz/netns) for inspiration.

 # Usage
 The following show example usage of Circuit.